Find out how to find your UTR number if you’ve lost it by:

 How to Find Your UTR Number Online

-If you have correspondence from HMRC then you can find your UTR number on your:
+If you have any correspondence from HMRC then you should be able to find your lost UTR number on your:

 - Your HMRC Tax Return;

 - HMRC Statement of Account;